Grace International Students

 It is critical to assess the cost of attending Grace College before beginning the application process:

-- Financial assistance in the form of merit scholarships is available to all students who qualify.
+- Financial assistance in the form of merit scholarships is available to all admitted students.

 - You must demonstrate educational funds you have available or funds from sponsor(s).

 - Applicants must have at least a high school degree or the equivalent.

 - As a Christian college, Grace College requires that all applicants abide by our community lifestyle agreement during their time studying on-campus.

 - You must be a full-time student during the academic year at Grace College.